 - optional for serving: cauliflower rice, chopped romaine, diced tomatoes, avocado, fresh cilantro, limes

-- In a large skillet over medium heat, add 1 tablespoon avocado oil and let it get hot (about 30 seconds).
-Add onion and sauté for 5- 7 minutes, stirring occasionally, until softened and slightly browned.
+- In a large skillet or cast iron over medium heat, add 1 tablespoon avocado oil and let it get hot.
+Add onion and sauté for 5-7 minutes, stirring occasionally, until softened and slightly browned.
 Add peppers and sauté for another 5 minutes, stirring occasionally.
 Add 1/2 tablespoon taco seasoning and mix to combine.

-- Add in mushrooms and and sauté for another 2 minutes.
+- Add in mushrooms and sauté for another 2-3 minutes.
 Push veggies to one side of the pan to make room for the shrimp.
-Add shrimp and the remaining taco seasoning.
+Add remaining 1/2 tablespoon avocado oil, shrimp, and the remaining taco seasoning.
 Cook for 3-5 minutes, flipping halfway through until pink and cooked through.
+I like to add half the taco seasoning to one side of the shrinmp, flip, and then add the rest.
 Mix everything together, add 1 tablespoon lime juice, and mix again.
-Top with fresh cilantro if you like.
+Top with fresh cilantro and serve with sides of your choice.